Raleigh Convention Center with Rooftop Solar

 Energy Conservation

-The final method the City applies is Energy Conservation.
+Just as important as clean energy generation is energy conservation.
 Here again, we rely on technology and design to generate energy and cost savings.

 We utilize occupancy sensors and other sophisticated building automation systems to manage energy use in our buildings.
 This ensures that when staff are not present, we are not unnecessarily using energy.
 These systems also diagnose problems to prevent energy waste.